kinpro/PubnubBlog/Real-Time-Process-Monitoring/HowTo/README.md

 Time is essential in a server environment.
 And when it comes to a possible failure we need to act fast!

-In this tutorial, we will build a Windows service application that monitors server processing and memory consumption, sending alerts to a Windows Phone 8.1.
+In this tutorial, we will build a Windows service application that monitors server processing load and memory consumption, sending alerts to a Windows Phone 8.1, with all communication through PubNub's Data Stream Network.

 The service starts a thread that will get CPU consumption and available memory and compares to parameters.
 If the CPU usage is greater than a threshold (MaxCPUUsage) for a certain length of time (Period) then send a message with the type `AlertType.PROCESS_ALERT` to the channel.

-Likewise, if available memory less than a threshold (MinRAMAvailable) then send a message with the type `AlertType.RAM_ALERT` to the channel.
+Likewise, if available memory is less than a threshold (MinRAMAvailable) then it will send a message with the type `AlertType.RAM_ALERT` to the channel.

 ## Real Time Process Monitoring Service

-This is a Windows service project created using Visual Studio 2015 and .Net Framework 4.
-This project is responsible to send alert message to **PNRTPM** channel.
+First is a Windows service project in the created using Visual Studio 2015 and .Net Framework 4.
+This service will send alert messages to the **PNRTPM** channel.

 ### Configuring parameters

+Next use RegEdit to configure the service parameters.

 >You can use RegEdit to configure tree parameters at HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\PubnubRTPM